intersystems/Samples-RAG-Application/README.md

 # RAG Samples

 Use this repository to explore common components of Retrieval Augmented Generation (RAG) applications.
-RAG allows you to bring your data to language models, without needing to train or fine-tune the model itself.
+RAG allows you to bring your data to large language models, without needing to train or fine-tune the model itself.

 Before you start, make sure you install the following:
 * Python 3.11 or later